-- 1. Fund vault cash agreed to records; transactions were properly documented; and, property control was verified. - In 2018, four audits were conducted; vault cash was accurately reconciled on each occasion - Replenishments during 2018 totaled \$111,075 - Auditors randomly selected items from each audit to trace to the CMPD property room and verified each item was on hand and appropriately packaged; there were no exceptions - 2.
-Division officers submitted documentation timely in 93% of cases. - There were 393 cash advances and informant pays during the 2018 audit period; 55% of the advanced funds were returned unused - During the audit period, there were 10 cash advances over \$1,000 totaling \$23,495; none were returned late - Advances under \$1,000 are more common and officers are given 30 days to return any unused funds and their required documentation; 7% of these transactions were returned late
+- 1. Cash on hand agreed to records, transactions were properly documented, and property control was verified. - In calendar year 2019, six audits were conducted; vault cash was accurately reconciled on each occasion. - Replenishments during 2019 totaled \$197,132. - Auditors judgmentally selected items from each audit: - o Viewed required documentation. - o Traced to the CMPD Property Control Bureau (PCB) and verified items were on hand and appropriately packaged. - 2.
+Division officers submitted documentation timely in 94% of cases. - There were 633 cash advances and informant pays during the 2019 audit period; 51% of the advanced funds were returned unused. - During the audit period, there were 29 cash advances over \$1,000 totaling \$58,540; none were returned late. - Advances under \$1,000 are more common and officers are given 30 days to return any unused funds and their required documentation; 6% of these transactions were returned late.